eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

     </pre>
 </aside>

-Note that the `status` applies to the entire request, i.e. a request is considered _rejected_ if at least one credential could not be issued.
+Note that the `status` applies to the entire request, i.e., a request is considered _rejected_ if at least one credential could not be issued.
 Allowed values for the `status` are `"ISSUED"` and `"REJECTED"`.
 The `rejectionReason` field is optional and should not disclose any confidential information.